areaDetector/ADUVC/docs/ADUVC/ADUVC.rst

 MEDM screens
 ------------
-The following is the MEME screen for ADUVC.ald when controlling a USB camera by Shenzhen Reyun Industrial Co., Ltd. This screen is basic and can be used for any USB camera.
+The following is the MEDM screen for ADUVC.ald when controlling a USB camera by Shenzhen Reyun Industrial Co., Ltd. This screen is basic and can be used for any USB camera.

 .. figure:: ADUVCBase.png